About The Refuge

 Beyond its magnificent scenery and incredibly natural habitat, it is truly amazing to discover how the Refuge is located just 30 miles east of the Sand Wash Basin HMA, and only 40 miles northeast of the Piceance-East Douglas HMA.

-However, in order for this incredible opportunity or wild horses to succeed, the Refuge needs your kind and generous support.
+However, in order for this incredible opportunity for wild horses to succeed, the Refuge needs your kind and generous support toward paying or the land.
 Working together, we can combine our compassion and caring spirit to help restore the freedom that was stolen from so many of these beautiful creatures!

 The Wild Horse Refuge is an extension of The Wild Animal Sanctuary.
 To learn more about this parent organization, please click here.